Worth It? 15 Cruise Drink Package Questions & Answers to Know

 Yes.
 You can't simply decide you are going to go wild one day and buy the package for that single day.
 Nor can you pick and choose the days you want to buy it.

-If you purchase the package, it is charged for every day you are on the ship.
+If you purchase the package, it is charged for every day of your cruise.
 It doesn't matter if you are in port for a day, you are still charged.
 This is one of the main drawbacks of the beverage package.

 Does Everyone in the Cabin Have to Purchase the Beverage Package?